 We woke up on Saturday morning to heavy snow and gusts of wind.
 Oh dear!
 I’m not sure I’m ready for this, but we are in New York City – we have to get out and see things.
 I had 2 destinations on my list: Kan Man Asian supermarket on Canal St. and the Rubin Museum, both listed in the guide.
 I ventured out in the morning for a short visit to the “trim and finding” shops nearby (we were close to 7th Ave fashion district).

 We met back at the hotel, made some lunch and bundled up for the trip downtown.
 Our umbrellas blew inside out and the snowy slippery sidewalks were treacherous to navigate, but we made it by subway to Kan Man supermarket and their basement tea paradise.
 We spent a good hour exploring before I zeroed in on the teas I wanted to purchase.
 A young man in a dark lab coat assisted me by scooping from the large jars with a porcelain bowl.
 Prices on average ranged from $3 for 4 ounces to $4 for 1 ounce.
 I bought Tung Ting from Taiwan, Monkey-picked oolong (Tie Guanyin), a Long Jing (Dragon Well), Superfine Green from China and a Pu-erh stuffed into a bowl-like mandarin orange skin.
 I have no idea the provenance of these teas.
-Now that I’m home I’ve tasted them and they are excellent, but I don’t know if they were grown traditionally, chemically or where, specifically they were grown.
+Now that I’m home I’ve tasted them and they are quite good, but I it’s strange not having any reference to region or date of harvest.